A graph-state based synthesis framework for Clifford isometries: A graph-state formalism for Clifford isometries synthesis

 $B$ is invertible, therefore $B''$ is also invertible.
 We recall that we can add any column of $B''$ on any other column of $M_V$, it does not change the functionality of the Clifford isometry.
 So with suitable column operations we can reduce $B''$ to the identity operator and zero $B'$.
 We end with the operator

 which correspond to the $k$ to $n$ isometry $H^{\otimes k}\otimes\ket{+}^{n-k}$.

 \end{proof}

-This means that the last $n-k$ rows of $B$ or $B^{-1}$ do not influence the specification of the isometry and it is useless to keep track of their values.
+This means that the last $n-k$ rows of $B$ or $B^{-1}$ do not influence the specification of the identity isometry and it is useless to keep track of their values in the synthesis process.
 Instead, we set

-where $B_k = B^{-1}[1:k,:] \in F_2^{k \times n}$.
+where $B_{k,n} = B^{-1}[1:k,:] \in F_2^{k \times n}$.
 This is the \textit{graph-state form} of the Clifford isometry because $G$ can be seen as an adjacency matrix and as we will see the $CZ$ gates directly add or remove an edge from $G$, similarly to the graph-state formalism.
+We illustrate the computational process on the example of the isometry in Fig~\ref{fig::clifford_circuit}.
+We recall that we computed its tableau